AlexMihai1804/autowatering-smart-dashboard/docs-embedded/FEATURES_FULL.md

-﻿# AutoWatering Capability Compendium (December 2025 build)
+# AutoWatering Capability Compendium (December 2025 build)

+Last updated: 2025-12-21

 This document inventories every capability exposed by the current firmware.
 It is aimed at integrators who need to understand data paths, feature boundaries, and system behaviour without reading the source directly.